WITH AUDIO ►: Click to open/close audio player then hit the ► play button

 (Add at least 10 words) King George VI died ......

 (Add at least 10 words) Elizabeth had to fly back quickly from Africa because ......

 (Add at least 10 words) Queen Victoria ......

-(Add seven words) Elizabeth II says that she will remain working as Queen ......
+(Add exactly seven words) Elizabeth II said that she would remain working as Queen ......

 To save your answers, either take a screenshot, or else select the whole Text Study section, and paste into a word-processing document, a text document, an email or whatever programme or app used by your class or school.